 Why understand socialization throughout the lifespan?

 In the following sections, we will examine the importance of the complex process of socialization and how it takes place through interaction with many individuals, groups, and social institutions.
-We will explore how socialization is not only critical to children as they develop, but also how it is a lifelong process through which we become prepared for new social environments and expectations in every stage of our lives.
+We will explore how socialization is not only critical to children as they develop but how it is also a lifelong process through which we become prepared for new social environments and expectations in every stage of our lives.
 But first, we will turn to scholarship about self-development, the process of coming to recognize a sense of self, a “self” that is then able to be socialized.